Did You Suffer a FOOSH Injury?

 X

-Entrances to malls or buildings are particularly hazardous, as high volumes of consumers bring in snow and ice, leaving wet surfaces behind.
+Entrances to malls or other busy buildings are particularly hazardous, as high volumes of consumers bring in snow and ice, leaving wet surfaces behind.
 When property owners neglect these dangers, you could end up dealing with a FOOSH injury during the holidays.

 If you suffered a FOOSH injury on a hazardous property, the Western Pennsylvania slip and fall attorneys at Luxenberg Garbett Kelly & George P.C. can help you seek compensation for your injuries.
 Our dedicated team can assess your case, gather evidence, and advocate for the compensation you deserve to cover medical expenses, lost wages, and pain caused by your injury.
 Contact us today at (724) 658-8535 to schedule a consultation.